-With the UK due to leave the EU on 29 March 2019, there are a number of steps that employers can take to help their EEA employees understand the options available to them.
+With the UK due to leave the EU, there are a number of steps that employers can take to help their EEA employees understand the options available to them.

 The Home Office’s EU Settlement Scheme has been open to applications from a wider group of people since the public testing phase commenced on 21 January 2019.
 In our experience, the majority of applications are being dealt with by the Home Office in an efficient manner.

 With concern increasing at the risk of the UK leaving the EU without an agreement, many employers are starting to consider how they can assist their EEA staff to help them to understand the immigration options that are available to them and their families.

 There are various scenarios that need to be considered:

 - A deal is reached – if the UK reaches an agreement with the EU along the lines set out in the Withdrawal Agreement, EEA nationals who are resident in the UK by December 2020 will need to make an application under the EU Settlement Scheme by June 2021.